Michael Brown Program for Leadership and Social Justice

 The program is geared toward sophomores and will be held via Zoom.
 Students will also be challenged to do a legacy project in honor of Michael Brown, who was known to spend time in the music department.
 The project is to raise funds to build a recording studio in Brown’s honor.
 Students will also present a challenge to the community, encouraging residents and families to support upcoming school community service projects like a toy drive.

 This monthly program will focus on a variation of the theme ‘BE’, for example, BE Powerful, BE an Advocate, BE Courageous.
-For the November 16 event, the focus is on wellness.
-Thus, the theme of this event is BE Well and will feature a session with Dr. Terry Harris of The Collective STL.

 In addition to the guest speakers, the program will also feature discussions with students on the recent presidential election and coping strategies for COVID-19, as well as performances by students and local musicians.